Wind Generator Rises to Lower Electricity Costs

 While students, teachers and most other support staff were off enjoying their week off for Spring Break, erection was completed on the new wind generator at the Sublette High School.

-There have been quite a few questions come up about the project’s physical makeup and operation.
+There have been quite a few questions coming up about the project’s physical makeup and operation.
 So here are some of the facts:

 The wind generator was purchased from Enertech in Newton, Kansas http://www.enertechwind.com/.